 - A soft opening or pop-up restaurant teaser event

 - Special discounts on certain nights of the week

-- A prix fixe menu during your city’s restaurant week
+- Prix fixe (multi course fixed price) menu during your city’s restaurant week

 - Chef pairings

 List out the roles and responsibilities for your management, front of house and back of house teams.
 Both quality and quantity of employees will be a significant factor in your success, so it’s important to hire people who believe in your restaurant’s mission statement, as well as the right number of them to work efficiency.